ad-freiburg/ad-blog/content/post/project-nilm.md

 <li><a href="#div12">Conclusion</a></li>
 <li><a href="#div13">Future Works</a></li>
 <li><a href="#div14">Appendix</a></li>
+<li><a href="#div15">Acknowledgments</a></li>
+<li><a href="#div16">References</a></li>
 </ol>
 </div>
 <div id ="div1">
 <h2>1.
 Introduction <br></h2>
 <p>Energy monitoring is one of the most important aspects of energy management because there is a need to monitor the energy consumption of buildings before planning some of the technical measures to reduce energy consumption.
 Energy monitoring is important to help end users to save energy by taking energy-saving measures such as using energy efficient devices, more efficient use of electrical equipment and eliminating unwanted energy activity.
 With the advent of renewable energy supply to the power grids energy management and monitoring is now more important as it is needed to help stabilize these grids.
-Energy monitoring not only helps end users by helping them reduce their electricity bill, but also is an important step that is needed to reduce emission of greenhouse gasses and combat climate change.
+Energy monitoring not only helps end users reduce their electricity bill, but also is an important step that is needed to reduce emission of greenhouse gasses and combat climate change.
 In order to reduce the burden of the power sector by its major challenges like the cost of electricity, energy crisis and global warming, some of the critical inefficiencies of the sector can be spotted and removed using load monitoring at a very low cost.</p>
 <p>The two main ways of monitoring energy usage are Intrusive Load Monitoring (ILM) and Non-Intrusive Load Monitoring (NILM).
 Intrusive Load Monitoring (ILM) involves the installation of sensors at every appliance in order to monitor the power consumed by them.
 Using these sensor readings, we can monitor the energy consumption at an appliance level.
 Non-Intrusive Load Monitoring (NILM) is the process of deconstructing the aggregate energy consumption into its individual appliances as seen in Figure 1.
 This process does not require the intrusion into the individual appliances in order to monitor their power consumption.</p>
 <figure>
 <center><img src = "/img/project_nilm_ev_detection/NILM_concept.jpg", alt='Non Intrusive Load Monitoring Concept '>
-  <figcaption>Figure 1: Non-Intrusive Load Monitoring concept</figcaption>
+  <figcaption>Figure 1: Non-Intrusive Load Monitoring concept<a href=#ref6><sup>[6]</sup></a></figcaption>
 </center>
 </figure>
 <br>